Finite sample bounds for barycenter estimation in geodesic spaces: Barycenter estimation

 In the homosckedastic case, $\tilde A$ can be replaced with $A$ from Theorem~\ref{thm:llnempiricalbar}.
 By letting $\alpha=2$ if $\kappa\leq 0$ and $\alpha=\alpha(\varepsilon,\kappa)$ otherwise, \eqref{eq:alpha} implies that the high probability bound of Theorem~\ref{thm:mainthm} is, up to a universal multiplicative constant:

-As we have already mentioned above, the dependence of this bound on $\alpha$ may be suboptimal when $\alpha$ is small (i.e., $\kappa>0$ and $\varepsilon\sqrt{\kappa}$ is small) especially in the bias term (see Theorem~\ref{thm:llnempiricalbar}).
+As we have already mentioned above, the dependence of this bound on $\alpha$ may be suboptimal when $\alpha$ is small (i.e., $\kappa>0$ and $\varepsilon\sqrt{\kappa}$ is small).
 We leave this as an open question.

 \begin{proof} The proof follows from the fact that $\hat b_n$, and hence so is $\dist(\hat b_n,b^*)$, is a Lipschitz function of $X_1,\ldots,X_n$, together with Propositions~\ref{produitsousgaussien}, \ref{lipsousgauss} and Theorem~\ref{thm:llnempiricalbar}. \end{proof}